godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

+= 1.1.3, December 07, 2018 =
+* Fix: Resolve issue where block assets were not loading on the blogroll

 = 1.1.2, December 06, 2018 =
 * New: Add minor style touch-ups for the default Twenty Nineteen WordPress theme